Farmlingo-Backend/farmlingo-mvp/README.md

  ## Farmlingo Backend (Node.js/TypeScript API)

-A clean, modular, and scalable Node.js backend starter for the Farmlingo platform.
+A clean, modular, and scalable Node.js backend API for the Farmlingo platform.
 This backend provides a solid foundation with routing, middleware, environment configuration, and a built-in `/health` status endpoint.

 ---